GET IN TOUCH

 Step 2: Examine Your Pay Stub and Withholding Amounts

 Review your pay stub carefully to verify the correct garnishment percentage.
-Pennsylvania limits most state tax garnishments to 10% of an employee's disposable earnings, ensuring their wages remain above the federal minimum wage.
+Under Act 46 of 2003, Pennsylvania state tax garnishments are limited to 10% of an employee's gross wages each pay period.
+Employers are not permitted to withhold more than this amount or to take a full paycheck at once.
 Report any discrepancies to your payroll department immediately to prevent over-deduction.

 Step 3: Gather and Organize Your Tax Documentation